The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Introduction

+Inventors, the employees behind these innovations, play a crucial role in knowledge production; therefore, their innovation productivity after M\&As is vital.
+However, there are various reasons why an inventor may be less productive after an acquisition, including resignation or dismissal, which can temporarily impede R\&D productivity.
+These setbacks may be due to restructuring, cost-cutting measures, a change in the company's strategic direction or even killer acquisitions.
+In these cases, the departure of an inventor may not be voluntary but rather a consequence of the post-acquisition environment and company decisions.

-Inventors, the employees behind these innovations, play a crucial role in knowledge production; therefore, their retention after M\&As is vital.
-The retention of the inventors is critical considering their tacit and ``socially complex'' knowledge \citep{Barney1991}, i.e.\ firm capabilities which emerge from complex social interactions.
-Additionally, the extant literature on M\&A success indicates that technological complementarities are crucial for post-merger productivity \citep{Kapoor2007,ahuja2001technological,cloodt2006mergers}.
-The reaction of inventors to M\&As is therefore of critical importance.
+Acquired inventors \citep{kim2020startup} may also experience a radical company restructuring with a reconfiguration of R\&D teams that could affect innovation.
+The departure of some inventors are critical, especially considering their tacit and 'socially complex' knowledge \citep{Barney1991} --- firm capabilities emerging from complex social interactions.
+Moreover, the existing literature on the success of M\&As shows that technological complementarities are important for post-merger innovation productivity.
+Nevertheless, it is crucial to understand the response of inventors to voluntary or involuntary M\&As.

-An inventor working for an acquired company can respond in several ways to the acquisition.
-The most desirable outcome in our framework is that they (1) stay with the company and continue contributing to innovation and patent production.
+Inventors who work for an acquired company can react to the acquisition in different ways: they can (1) stay with the company and continue to contribute to innovation and patent production.
 However, this is not the only alternative they have.
-The alternatives we focus on in this work are that they (2) continue their patenting activity but do so for a third party unrelated to the \ac{ma} or (3) transition to a different role where former inventors are no longer active in patent production.
+The alternatives we focus on in this paper are that they (2) continue their patent activity, but for a third party unrelated to the acquisition, or (3) switch to a different role in which former inventors are no longer involved in patent production.